argoproj/argo-workflows/docs/metrics.md

 Metrics that inform on the state of a Workflow, or a series of Workflows.
 These custom metrics are defined by the user in the Workflow spec.

 Emitting custom metrics is the responsibility of the emitter owner.
 Since the user defines Workflows in Argo, the user is responsible for emitting metrics correctly.

+Currently custom metrics and their labels must be valid prometheus and OpenTelemetry metric names, which limits them to alpha-numerics, `_`.
+This applies even if you're only using OpenTelemetry for metrics.

 ### What is and isn't a Prometheus metric